postmanlabs/labs-docs/src/pages/docs/sending-requests/troubleshooting-api-requests.md

 The DevTools console provides additional internal debugging entries for the Postman app.

 To access the DevTools console logs, open the __View__ menu and select __Show DevTools__.
 In the DevTools window, click __Console__ to see the app debug logs.

+### Using the monitor console log

+You can also view logs in the **Console Log** tab on a monitor run.
+This will display monitor run details, along with the `console.log` from pre-request and test scripts.
+See [Viewing monitor results - console log](/docs/designing-and-developing-your-api/monitoring-your-api/viewing-monitor-results/#console-log) for more information.

 ## Getting help